YuvalShaul/kubernetes/labs/k8s-gns3/network-lab/README.md

 ## Add NAT device

-- Add a "Nat Device", and connect it to the switch.
+- Add a "[Nat Node](https://docs.gns3.com/docs/using-gns3/advanced/the-nat-node/)", and connect it to the switch.
+- **"By default, the NAT node runs a DHCP server with a predefined pool in the 192.168.122.0/24 range."** We will not use the DHCP server, but we'll configure static IP addresses that use this CIDR block to all our machines.

 ## IP addresses for nodes